jetty/jetty.project/SECURITY.md

 - [ ] If testing is OK, then the release is promoted.
 - [ ] Interested parties are notified of the availability of the release on Maven Central.
 - [ ] Publish security advisory from GitHub.
+- [ ] Open a [GitLab @ Eclipse CVE Publication Issue](https://gitlab.eclipse.org/security/cve-assignment/-/issues/new?description_template=CVE%20Publication%20Request) to request CVE publication.
+      This issue uses the "CVE Publication Request" template available in the "Description" drop-down list.
+      Follow the template for what details are necessary to file the CVE Publication Request.
-- [ ] Add a comment to the GitLab issue opened at Eclipse asking to publish the CVE.
+- [ ] Add a comment in the issue asking the Eclipse team to add @jerdfelt, @jmcconnell, @olamy and @sbordet as assignees (otherwise only the issue opener will be able to see the issue).
 - [ ] Edit VERSION.txt and so that the CVE number is now recorded against merged PR.
 - [ ] Edit the release(s) on GitHub to identify the CVE number that was addressed/resolved.
 - [ ] Update downstream images (Docker, etc.).